Kickflip/kickflip-android-sdk/README.md

 **note:** This is a pre-release preview.
 Consider nothing stable.

-The Kickflip platform is a complete video streaming solution for your Android application.
-You can use the built-in `BroadcastActivity` to stream live HD video to your Kickflip account starting with a few lines of code.
+The Kickflip platform is a complete video streaming solution for your Android 4.3+ (API 18+) application.
+Our built-in `BroadcastActivity` makes broadcasting live HD video to your Kickflip account possible with a few lines of code.

 Besides live broadcasting, Kickflip supports an array of output formats beyond the capabilities of Android's [MediaRecorder](http://developer.android.com/reference/android/media/MediaRecorder.html) and [MediaMuxer](https://developer.android.com/reference/android/media/MediaMuxer.html) with a dead-simple API.